 In rehearsal in Christ's College Chapel

-The choir is currently recruiting for the next academic year (2021/22), particularly tenors.
+The choir is currently recruiting for the next academic year (2022/23), for all voice parts except sopranos.
 For more information please see the "Join the Choir" tab.

 Christ's College Chapel Choir commits to singing weekly services on Thursdays and Sundays in the College Chapel during Full Term, and makes a vital contribution to college life by singing at feasts, weddings, annual Christmas and Passiontide services and alumni events.
 Additionally, choir members commit to an exciting range of major international tours, recordings, broadcasts and concerts around the UK.